shaneutt/website-1/docs/stability.md

 Because of these conditions we unfortunately cannot say a lot about our planned release cadence after hitting 1.0, but it is [being discussed separately](https://github.com/kube-rs/kube-rs/issues/923).

-As a result, we instead:
+As a result, we currently:

 - **track** our breaking changes with [changelog-change labeled PRs](https://github.com/kube-rs/kube-rs/pulls?q=is%3Apr+label%3Achangelog-change+is%3Aclosed)
 - **inform** on necessary changes in [releases](https://github.com/kube-rs/kube-rs/releases) and the [[changelog]]